 Radon is the second-leading cause of lung cancer in the United States, with up to 21,000 lung cancer deaths per year attributed to radon.
 Knowing the dangers of radon, homeowners should also know that some regions and households are more susceptible than others due to factors like local geology.
-To ensure that your home is safe from the dangers of radon, Radon-Rid provides a tool to help you check your county radon levels to keep you informed and aware of radon’s presence.
+To ensure that your home is safe from the dangers of radon, Radon-Rid, LLC provides a tool to help you check your county radon levels to keep you informed and aware of radon’s presence.

 While radon, as an element, is found all over the Earth, each region has different levels and quantities of radon.
 Radon is a radioactive gas formed by the natural decay of other elements: thorium and uranium.
 This decay occurs in soil, rocks, and water.
 Each region’s unique geology means that radon levels across the country, and even within states, are different.
 As an example, radon levels are typically higher in the northeastern and Midwest states than in southern states.
 Much variation exists, however, and two identical homes next to each other could have completely different radon gas levels.
 One could have elevated levels while the other has no discernible radon presence.

 Knowing both your county radon levels and the radon levels of your home are vital to knowing if you need a professional to provide radon remediation to keep your family safe.

 Radon concentration in the air is measured in units of picoCuries per Liter (pCi/L).
 As for a safe level of radon: Radon is radioactive, and is best avoided whenever possible.
 However, the national average of outdoor radon levels is 0.4 pCi/L, with local levels varying.
 While organizations such as the Environmental Protection Agency (EPA) lack an officially designated safe level of radon, certain radon levels are used as guidelines.